KyleRego/anki_record/README.md

 end
 ```

-If an exception is raised inside the block, the temporary `collection.anki2` and `collection.anki21` databases are deleted without creating a new `*.apkg` zip file, so this is the recommended way.
+If an exception is raised inside the block, the temporary `collection.anki2` and `collection.anki21` databases and `media` file are deleted without creating a new `*.apkg` zip file, so this is the recommended way.

 Alternatively, if `AnkiRecord::Package::new` is not passed a block, the `zip` method must be explicitly called on the Anki package object: